 Proof of residency

 If applying as an individual, a copy of a Massachusetts driver’s license or other valid form of Massachusetts residency as approved by the Program Administrator.
+Proof of residency must be valid at time of application submission.

 If applying as an organization such as a business, nonprofit, etc., a copy of a local business license, articles of incorporation, articles of organization, statement of information, or other formation document filed with the Massachusetts Secretary of State.
 Other forms of documentation, such as a written attestation, may be accepted by DOER on a case-by-case basis.
 Please contact the Program Administrator for more information.